 What are the main industries in this city?
 What types of career opportunities commonly exist?
 How do most people find new jobs?

 Tourism is the main industry on this tiny island country.
 Wages are low, even for skilled workers.
 Today I saw a classified ad wanting to hire a full-time dive shop manager fluent in Russian and English, able to work on all kinds of machinery, And the salary offered was $1200/month.
 Facebook, incredibly, is where much housing/job information can be found that you would normally expect to find on Craigslist.

 If a friend of yours was thinking of moving to this city or town from far away, what other advice would you give them.

 Bring a job with you if at all possible (online work).
 Or secure employment before you arrive.
 Be prepared for heat and humidity, feral dogs and chickens, limited shopping (bring your favorite mascara with you!).
 Bring a camera, learn to snorkel, keep enough money for plane tickets set aside all the time, in case you need to go elsewhere for medical care or to buy mascara.
 Be prepared for isolation.
 We are very far from anywhere else.
 But it is beautiful, the people are lovely, and it is a worthwhile adventure to live here.

-More Expat Advice about Living in United States
+10 Tips for Living in the United States

 Expats in the United States live in the most sought after destination country in the world.
 Here are some tips and resources for finding out what you need to get there, and how to succeed once you're in the U.S.

 Expats in Texas live in one of the largest states in the United States.
 Here are some tips for expats on how to successfully move to, and settle into, one of the most iconic American states.